Rhagovelia

 Rhagovelia is a genus of smaller water striders in the family Veliidae.
 There are at least 390 described species in Rhagovelia.

+It was reported in 2025 that the biophysical properties of members of this genus had been used to design feet for water strider-like robots.

 Evolution

 Origins

 The origins of the genus are among water striders of Veliidae family without propelling fans on their legs.

 Evolution from water striders

 Genes 'geisha' and 'mother-of-geisha'

 The duplication of genes, called by researchers 'geisha' and 'mother-of-geisha', caused evolutionary creation of propelling fans on middle pair of water strider's legs which in its turn has made able for species in the genus to walk across more fast-flowing and turbulent streams.